selincakici/DSA210-project/README.md

 ### Academic Workload and Genres
 The test results show no statistically significant association between weekly workload level and genre selection (χ² = 9.63, p = 0.141).
 Because the p-value is bigger than the  0.05 threshold, the null hypothesis (H₀) **cannot be rejected.**
 This means that the distribution of genres is essentially the same in both high-workload and low-workload weeks.The types of genres I choose remain consistent regardless of academic pressure.

+## Machine Learning

+## Limitations and Future Work
+This project was limited to my own academic workload and movie watching history covering only two semesters which resulted in a small dataset.
+Moreover, the machine learning models isn't able capture the relationship.In future work, using data from multiple semesters ,when I add new data, could help further develop and improve this analysis.

+## Conclusion